 Expert scientific advice is that the long-term risk to health is likely to be low, but we are increasingly concerned about how long this has been going on, and how much longer it might continue.

-Residents experiencing emotional distress due to the odours emanating from the Walleys Quarry landfill site are being offered additional mental health support through a new service open to those aged 16 and over who live or work in close proximity to the site in Silverdale.
+Residents experiencing emotional distress due to the odours emanating from the landfill site are being offered additional mental health support through a new service open to those aged 16 and over who live or work near the site in Silverdale.
 As well as individual, confidential counselling, support groups for residents affected by the odours are also being offered, alongside coping strategies and self-help materials to help improve wellbeing.

 The service is provided by Midlands Partnership NHS Foundation Trust (MPFT) in partnership with North Staffs Mind and Changes Health & Wellbeing.
 Call the Staffordshire & Stoke-on-Trent Wellbeing Service on 0300 303 0923 or visiting www.staffsandstokewellbeing.nhs.uk, where an online self-referral can be made.